home page

 Issues before the court:

-Contact for access: To ask for the remote link, email: rcj.familyhighcourt@justice.gov.uk and cc. to rcj.familylisting@justice.gov.uk Put this in the subject heading of your email: “Observer Request: COP XX”.
+Contact for access: To observe in person, go along to the court, leaving plenty of time to get through airport style security.
+To ask if a remote link can be made available, email: rcj.familyhighcourt@justice.gov.uk and cc. to rcj.familylisting@justice.gov.uk Put this in the subject heading of your email: “Observer Request: COP k J”.
 The suggested contents of your email are included towards the bottom of this page, under the heading of “How to access a hearing”.
-If you don’t hear back by half an hour before the listed start of the hearing, chase by email with “URGENT” in the title, and try phoning 0207 9477351 (though we don’t always get an answer!).
+If you don’t hear back by half an hour before the listed start of the hearing, chase by email with “URGENT” in the title, and try phoning 0207 9477351 (though we don’t always get an answer!)

 Listing Information provided by: Court and Tribunal Hearings (CaTH)